zmcartor/homestead-guide/source/ethereum-clients/cpp-ethereum/installing-binaries/index.rst

 Installing binaries
 ================================================================================

-The cpp-ethereum development team and the broader Ethereum community publish binary releases in many different forms for a variety of platforms.
+The cpp-expanse development team and the broader Expanse community publish binary releases in many different forms for a variety of platforms.
 This aims to be a complete list of those releases.

-If you are aware of other third-party packaging efforts, please let us know on the `cpp-ethereum gitter channel <http://gitter.im/ethereum/cpp-ethereum>`_, and we will add them to this list.
+If you are aware of other third-party packaging efforts, please let us know on the `cpp-expanse gitter channel <http://gitter.im/expanse/cpp-expanse>`_, and we will add them to this list.

 .. toctree::